Florismart/Xamarin.Fontysfaction/README.md

 FontyEntity
 -----
-You can configure your FontyEntity via Annotations, only required one is @FontyEntity!
+You can configure your FontyEntity via Attributes, only required one is [FontyEntity]!
 ![Screenshot](https://raw.github.com/FattoriniLuca/Fontysfaction/master/test-configuration.png)
 ```c#
 [FontyEntity]